NREL/jade/docs/source/tutorial.rst

 submit-jobs
 -----------
 Start execution of jobs defined in a configuration file.
-If executed on an HPC this will submit the jobs to the HPC queue.
+If executed on HPC this will submit the jobs to the HPC queue.
 Otherwise, it will run the jobs locally.